Sandra2021211/Pixel-Pulse/README.md

-# Pixel-Pulse
-Frontend website created using HTML, CSS, Bootstrap5

 # Pixel Pulse

 Welcome to the Pixel Pulse website repository.
 This is a frontend website built using HTML, CSS, and Bootstrap 5.
-Pixel Pulse is a fictional tech company specializing in innovative technology solutions.
+Pixel Pulse is a tech website specializing in innovative technology solutions.

 ## Table of Contents